yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Only attack enemies that they have the capability to hit and damage.
 I toyed with the idea of making a more improved targeting system, but decided against it.
 I really dislike in other scripts if I am focusing on a target and the script reassigns my enemy to someone else.

+- Enemy threat rating calculations are done using enhanced functions offered by EEex.
+All visible enemies will be assessed and a threat rating determined which will assist the ai in determining if the encounter is difficult enough to warrant certain spell use.
+Enemy threat ratings are continually adjusted in combat and reset after a fight is completed.
+This means a fight may start off as a challenge, but later determined as no longer a challenge as enemies are removed.
+If EEex is not present, or only an older version is installed, then this feature is skipped.

 ## Compatibility
 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 If you are installing any of the below listed mods, they should be installed before this mod.
 Typically, I recommend to install my scripts at the very end of the mod install order.

-As of version 9.0, these scripts utilize custom triggers from EEex (if installed).
+As of version 0.9.0, these scripts utilize custom triggers from EEex (if installed).
 If EEex is not installed, the scripts will still function, just without the additional triggers.
+Please note: version 0.9.8 of EEex introduces additional functions that allow for enemy threat rating to be determined.
+If an older version of EEex is installed, this part will be skipped.

 These scripts cannot be installed if Olvyn spells are previously installed.

 ### Baldur's Gate: Enhanced Edition, Baldur's Gate II: Enhanced Edition, and Enhanced Edition Trilogy
-The mod has support for aTweaks, IWD spells (from either Sword Coast Stratagems or IWDification), Skills and Abilities, Sword Coast Stratagems, D5 Random Tweaks, Dark Side of the Sword Coast, Made in Heaven Spellpack, Song & Silence, Tome & Blood, Faith & Powers, 5e Spellcasting, and for changes from Spell Revisions (Revised) and Item Revisions (Revised).
+The mod has support for aTweaks, IWD spells (from either Sword Coast Stratagems or IWDification), Skills and Abilities, Sword Coast Stratagems, D5 Random Tweaks, Dark Side of the Sword Coast, Made in Heaven Spellpack and Itempack, Song & Silence, Tome & Blood, Faith & Powers, 5e Spellcasting, and for changes from Spell Revisions (Revised) and Item Revisions (Revised).

 Before modding SoD games, it requires use of either DLCMerger or ModMerge (DLCMerger Preferred).